Quantum Simulation of Quantum Field Theory in the Light-Front Formulation: Ab Initio Simulation of QCD in the Light Front

 The LF wave functions can also be used to calculate meson decay constants.
 For scalar~(s) and pseudoscalar~(p) mesons, those can be written in terms of the vector and axial quark current operators as~\cite{quarkonium,basislightmesons,BRODSKY1998299}:

-The measurement of decay constants has to be designed somewhat differently from that of PDFs and form factors.
-While the latter are bilinear in the wave function, eqs.~\eqref{pdfgen} and~\eqref{FFdef}, the former are linear in the wave function, eq.~\eqref{decayconstdef}.
+Since decay constants are linear in the wave function, their measurement has to be designed somewhat differently from that of PDFs and form factors, which are bilinear in the wave function (see eqs.~\eqref{pdfgen} and~\eqref{FFdef}).
 Up to a constant coefficient dependent on a particular state, the decay constant is the integral of the wave function over all the two-particle Fock states.
 For example, for~$\pi^\pm$ one has~\cite{BRODSKY1998299}:

-We may efficiently estimate this quantity given a key assumption, namely, that the two-particle Fock sector contributions are dominant in the expansion of the meson state~\cite{exclusive,BRODSKY1998299}.\footnote{More precisely, the suggested approach is efficient if the probability of the meson state to be found in the two-particle sector scales as~$1/\poly(K)$.
-Note that most of the classical LF simulations are performed entirely within the two-particle (\textit{valence}) sector of the Fock space~\cite{quarkonium,basislightmesons}.} The number of such Fock states is polynomial in the momentum cutoffs, and therefore also polynomial in the total number of qubits.